The first thing (ok second, after thinking about all the things I am grateful for and smiling) I do in the mornings, is turn on the music.

 So the next time you are working on a task, consider turning on a little music in the background if you are looking for a boost in your mental performance.
 Consider choosing instrumental tracks rather than those with complex lyrics, which might end up being more distracting.”

-Downtempo music i.e. jazz
+Downtempo music i.e. Jazz for example

 Downtempo music (around 60 beats per minute in this case) can cause the brain to synch up with the beat and create alpha brain waves.
 These waves are often present when we're awake but relaxed.
-Listening to smooth jazz, especially combined with nature sounds like waterfalls or thunder, can be especially soothing.
+Listening to smooth jazz, especially combined with nature sounds like waterfalls or thunder, can be extremely soothing.

 Fast-paced music (Rock or Pop-music for example)